nsherry4/Peakaboo/Documentation/github-manual/manual.md

 different spectrum.
 In either case, this can be done through the use of sessions.

-From the toolbar, you can `image Save` your session to a file.
+From the toolbar, you can ![save] `Save` your session to a file.
-Reloading a session can be done using the `image Open` button – the same as if you were loading a data set.
+Reloading a session can be done using the ![open] `Open` button – the same as if you were loading a data set.
 As the scan data can be quite large, the saved session does not store the data itself.
 When reopening a session, the data must still be available in the same location it was